 These are some of our favorite terms when it comes to credit cards and the Hilton Honors American Express Surpass® Card is loaded with them.
 And their values are significant.

 The welcome offer opportunity of 125,000 points, which can be achieved by making $2,000 in purchases in the first three months, is worth several hundred dollars in rewards.

+Additionally, purchases made with your Surpass® card are eligible for complimentary extended warranty, matching the existing warranty up to one additional year, if the item has a manufacturer's warranty of five years or less.
 Purchased items that are damaged or broken within 90 days of purchase are also covered by purchase protection, up to $1,000 per occurrence, $50,000 per calendar year.
 Even if you just want to return an item for ANY reason – you're covered.
 If the store refuses to take the return, return protection may provide a refund of up to $300 per item with a total limit of $1,000 per calendar year.
-Terms apply.

 The Hilton Honors American Express Surpass® Card isn't for everyone.
 If you don't travel very often, then many of the perks and bonuses could be out of reach.
 In that case, you might want to look for a card that doesn't have an annual fee or that offers cash-back rewards instead.

 Remember, too, that the rewards for non-Hilton purchases are decent, but you'll really maximize the potential with this card if you stay regularly at Hilton properties.
 Hilton Honors points can also be redeemed for perks other than free hotel stays including purchases on Amazon.com; car rentals and rental upgrades; and special experiences such as private concerts, luxury weekends and VIP access to special events; however, you'll likely get the most out of your points using them for free hotel stays.